-- An interesting component to the project is the interaction between the new and existing structures.
-Large floating volumes connect the structures and act as gallery and performance spaces.
+- An interesting component of the project is the interaction between the new and existing structures.
+Large floating volumes connect the structures and act as a gallery and performance spaces.
 New gallery space is created below the existing building leaving the historic exterior intact.

 - From the street, the theater appears to be floating inside a perimeter glass floor that allows those at the street to see into the subterranean library space.
 The structural system creates an illusion of floating spaces and volumes while preserving the historic and architecturally expressive components.

-With an energy efficient design, this DSA approved Performing Arts Center provides acoustically separated rooms, exposed structural elements, and a full-performance theater with moveable orchestra pit.
+With an energy-efficient design, this DSA approved Performing Arts Center provides acoustically separated rooms, exposed structural elements, and a full-performance theater with a moveable orchestra pit.

 - The building design uses passive systems including natural daylighting in perimeter spaces as well as natural ventilation within the corridors and lobby to increase energy efficiency.